Azhang1234/FACEMODELS/README.md

 ## Disclaimer

 Please understand that is all not real.
-Do not sexualize people in real life or in general and understand the dangers of AI.
-Okay hf.
+Please do not sexualize people in general and understand the dangers of AI.